 Hiring a Georgia Legal Firm

-Driving without a license is no simple situation, whether you merely forgot it or it has been suspended.
-A skilled and knowledgeable attorney is your best option at having the charges dropped or at least minimized.
+Driving without a license is no simple situation, whether you forgot it or it was suspended.
+A skilled and knowledgeable attorney is your best option for having the charges dropped or minimized.